wso2-attic/siddhi-execution-approximate/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">confidence</td>
-        <td style="vertical-align: top; word-wrap: break-word">This is the confidence for which the relative error is true.
-The value must be one out of 0.65, 0.95, 0.99.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This is the level confidence with which the specified relative error can be considered, specified as a rate.
+Higher the value specified, higher is the possibility of the amount of error in the distinct count being no greater than the relative error specified.
+If 0.99 is specified, it can be almost considered with certainty that the distinct count is generated with the specified rate of relative error.
+If 0.01 is specified, there can be minimal certainty as to whether the distinct count is generated with the specified rate of error.
+The possible values are <code>0.65</code>, <code>0.95</code>, <code>0.99</code>.</td>
         <td style="vertical-align: top">0.95</td>
         <td style="vertical-align: top">DOUBLE<br>FLOAT</td>
         <td style="vertical-align: top">Yes</td>